galilasmb/book-testing-cin/README.md

     bundle exec jekyll serve
 ```

-After the project building, open your browser and type http://127.0.0.1:4000/[your base url] to see the result.
+After the project building, open your browser and type http://127.0.0.1:4000/ [your base url] to see the result.

 If you want to see theses changes published online, you must push them to repository and, after that, open your generated Github pages link (https://[your Github user].github.io/[you base url]).